learn-co-curriculum/staff-onboarding-tasks/README.md

 # Things to do in real life (~15-30 minutes)

 - **Get some swag.** Introduce yourself to Julian Shapiro (Campus Manager), and ask him for some swag!
-We have t-shirts and stickers.
+We have t-shirts, sweatshirts (coming soon) and stickers.

 - **Sign up for gym benefit (only if you want to).** Flatiron School offers a membership to NY Health and Racquet Club.
 There are 9 locations in NYC, including one a few blocks away from 11 Broadway.
-If you'd like a membership, get a form from Mike Linshi and bring it to the Whitehall St location.
+If you'd like a membership, get a form from Sarah Fox and bring it to the Whitehall St location.
 Flatiron School will pay NYHRC directly, so there is no reimbursement process involved.

 - **Get a building access card for 11 Broadway (Tuesdays only).** Building access cards for 11 Broadway can only be obtained at the security desk in the lobby from 10:30-11:00am on Tuesdays.
-Get a form from Mike Linshi.
+Get a form from Sarah Fox.

 - [Memorize various codes and read about security and visitors](https://flatiron.atlassian.net/wiki/display/OP/Security+and+Visitors).